tlongers/doccydoc/sphinx/source/persons_extra.rst

 **Description**

-Indicators of a person's sex or gender identity, as observable from available sources.
+Indicators of a person's sex or gender identity, as inferred from pronouns used in the text of available sources.

 **Type of field**